ambaker1/OpenSeesMPI/README.md

 * The command _barrier_ waits for all processes to reach the barrier, using the TclMPI binding _::tclmpi::barrier_.

   `barrier`

+Additionally, more advanced MPI commands are available through the TclMPI package, which is documented here: https://akohlmey.github.io/tclmpi/

 # Citations
 1. Mckenna, F. (2011).
 OpenSees: A Framework for Earthquake Engineering Simulation.
 Computing in Science & Engineering, 13(4), 58–66. https://doi.org/10.1109/MCSE.2011.66